 For the past 8 years, we have provided after-school clubs (groups) for children with Asperger's Syndrome and for children with complex needs.
-This time last year it was anticipated that we would no longer be providing these services as the local authority commissioners had decided to repackage and re-tender the contracts on a basis that we did not consider was viable.
+The service was adversely affected by Covid-19 but opened whenever our risk assessment deemed it safe to do so and retained its contractual income for the period.